speedment/speedment-doc/pages/join.md

 The `JoinComponent` is optional and must be installed before being used:

 * If the application is run under the Java Module System (JPMS) it needs to `require com.speedment.runtime.join;` in the `module-info.java` file.
-* Add the component and all necessary classes by invoking `withModule(JoinModule.class)` in the `ApplicationBuilder`.
+* Add the component and all necessary classes by invoking `withBundle(JoinBundle.class)` in the `ApplicationBuilder`.

 ## Join Types
 The following join types are supported: